ionic-team/ionic-framework/core/src/components/searchbar/readme.md

 ### `showCancel() => void`

-Shows the cancel button even if the searchbar is not focused
+Shows the cancel button even if the searchbar is not focused.
+This will do nothing if `showCancelButton` is set to `false`.

 #### Returns